-If your child has any of the signs or symptoms listed above, schedule an appointment with your child's doctor.
+If you or your child has any of the signs or symptoms that may indicate Tay-Sachs disease, or if you have concerns about your child's development, schedule an appointment with your health care provider.

 Tay-Sachs disease is a genetic disorder that is passed from parents to their children.
-It occurs when a child inherits the gene from both parents.
+It occurs when a child inherits a flaw (mutation) in the HEXA gene from both parents.

 - Eastern and Central European Jewish communities (Ashkenazi Jews)